Davidutro/Resume/resume.md

 My peers usually think I'm easy-going, charismatic, communicative, emotionally intelligent, a fast learner, and a reference for writing and operations best practices.

-I have many hard and soft skills that are listed below.
+I have many hard and soft skills as well as tools I've worked with that are listed below.
 I'm also familiar with various project management methodologies, analytical exercises, and design methodologies.

 | **Hard Skills** | **Soft Skills** |
 |---|---|